 For our purposes, we are going to use the house where Get Out filmed the “Armitage Estate” scenes as our location.
 This allows us to use the same location for multiple sets.

 Let’s start by moving the strips around so that all the matching scene headers are grouped together.
 That way we can get a clearer picture of how much screen time we will actually be spending in each of the three environments in the sequence.

 For example, Missy’s office has the largest Page Count (5 ⅝).
-Since one page of the script is roughly one minute of screen time, Missy’s office will take up the most time of the finished film.
+Since one page of the script is roughly one minute of screen time, Missy’s office will take up the most time in the finished scene.

 Missy’s office is also where all the dialogue takes place.
-Dialogue-heavy scenes generally mean repositioning the camera multiple times in order to capture the various angles of the actors’ expressions and other visual information.
+Dialogue-heavy scenes generally mean repositioning the camera multiple times in order to capture the various angles of the actors and other visual information.

 Our schedule only calculates in hours, so we need to put any fraction of that in decimal form.
 For example, a 15-minute camera reset means we’ll need to put .25 under the Prep column.

 Still, this scene only involves two actors, each sitting across from the other in a big chair.
 Shooting this scene should be pretty routine, but we’ll know for sure by looking at the shot list.

 6. Don't forget about your actors